Jump to a section:

 Unscrupulous online marketers give away samples that have a form of trickery attached to them.
 For example, they give a one-month free trial of their online service, but they give prospects their credit card number and agree to monthly charges when the free trial period is up.
 Candidates are assured they can cancel the subscription, which is usually true.

 However, this works for marketers because of human nature.
-People forget to cancel the subscription and end up paying for at least one month for the service.
+People forget to cancel their subscriptions and pay for at least one month for the service.
 These subscriptions are often double-digit monthly expenditures.

 Most free samples leave a warm and fuzzy feeling within the prospect’s heart.
 Still, these paid subscription-related free sample offers often bring regret and resentment when the opportunity has no intention of continuing the subscription.

-Some samples are not given away but are sold in trial-size packaging.
-You see toiletries such as shampoo sold that way.
-They are practical for traveling with.
+Some samples are not given away but sold in trial-size packaging.
+Toiletries such as shampoo are sold that way, and they are practical for traveling with.

-Hotels and motels provide customers with trial-size soaps and things with the hotel/motel’s name on them.
-The customer essentially pays for them when he rents the room.
-They often bring these advertorial items home or give them away.
+Hotels and motels provide customers with trial-size soaps and items with the hotel/motel’s name on them.
+The customer essentially pays for these items when he rents the room.
+Customers often bring these advertorial items home or give them away.

 In summary, when it comes to giving out free samples to prospects, today’s marketers: